Just the way we indulge in dressing ourselves with stylish outfits, websites need styling too.

 And similarly, blue is used to instill calming or trust.

-Brand colors and its adaptation in brand communications play an important part in gaining a user’s attention and in some instances, trust.
+Brand colors and their adaptation in brand communications play an important part in gaining a user’s attention and in some instances, trust.

 The evolution of digital technologies and newer browsers have made it possible for brands to experiment with different media styles, not just pictures.